NickVerhelst/setup-automation/README.md

 # Automated setup
 The scripts in this package aim to automate the installation of software on a freshly installed computer.

 In order to facilitate the automation capabilities, we use the chocolatey package manager.
+Note that alternatives exist (e.g. scoop).
+You are free to re-use the code here and use a different installer.

 # Requirements
 In order to run the software, the following config files should be present: